citahub/cita-sdk-java/README.rst

    $ truffle compile
    $ truffle deploy

-Then generate the wrapper code using web3j's `Command line tools`_:
+Then generate the wrapper code using nervosj's `Command line tools`_:

 .. code-block:: bash

-   $ cd /path/to/your/web3j/java/project
+   $ cd /path/to/your/nervosj/java/project
-   $ web3j truffle generate /path/to/<truffle-smart-contract-output>.json -o /path/to/src/main/java -p com.your.organisation.name
+   $ nervosj truffle generate /path/to/<truffle-smart-contract-output>.json -o /path/to/src/main/java -p com.your.organisation.name

 Whether using `Truffle` or `solc` directly, either way you get a ready-to-use Java wrapper for your contract.